Andover Volunteer Fire Department v. Grinnell Mutual Reinsurance Co.Andover Volunteer Fire Department v. Grinnell Mutual Reinsurance Co.

 The commissioner determined a volunteer firefighter is summoned to duty when “a reasonable firefighter faced with the circumstances presented would have felt called upon to act in a manner consistent with the duties a voluntary firefighter assumes as regards the general public.”

 Travelers sought judicial review.
 The district court rejected the ruling of the commissioner.
 It concluded a volunteer firefighter cannot be summoned to duty by circumstances, but can only be summoned by the fire department or some other official channel.
 It concluded that Justin could only be summoned in this case by a page from the emergency communication center.
-It remanded the case to the workers’ compensation commissioner for further proceedings under the correct legal standard.
+It remanded the case to the workers’ compensatiоn commissioner for further proceedings under the correct legal standard.
 Grinnell appealed.

 II.
 Scope of Review.

-The resolution of this case requires us to interpret
+The resolution of this case requires us to interpret Iowa Code section 85.61(7)(a).
+The statute provides:

 Grinnell claims a volunteer firefighter can be “summoned to duty” as a volunteer firefighter by circumstances.
-Travelers asserts a volunteer firefighter can only be “summoned to duty” under the statute by a means or method approved by the fire chief to call a volunteer firefighter to duty, which in this case would have been an audible page.
+Travelers asserts a volunteer firefighter can only be “summoned to duty” under the statute by a means or method approved by the fire chief to call a voluntéer firefighter to duty, which in this case would have been an audible page.

 The first task for courts in interpreting statutes is to identify the presence of an ambiguity.
 Larson Mfg.
 Co. v.
-Thorson, 763 N.W.2d 842, 859 (Iowa 2009).
-Of course, if no ambiguity exists, the statute is rationally applied as written.
-Iowa Comprehensive Petroleum Underground Storage Tank Fund Bd. v.
-Shell Oil Co., 606 N.W.2d 376, 379 (Iowa 2000).
+Thorson,

 In this case, the ambiguity in the statute is found in the application of the phrase “summoned to duty.”
 Grinnell claims a volunteer firefighter can be “summoned to duty” by the circumstances encountered by a volunteer firefighter that present the type of danger to which a volunteer firefighter has been trained to respond.
 Travelers asserts a volunteer firefighter can only be “summoned to duty” by the fire chief or someone else authorized to call a volunteer firefighter to duty.
-We have said that an ambiguity exists when more than one reasonable interpretation is presented by the circum-
+We have said that an ambiguity exists when more than one reasonable interpretation is presented by the circum

+A. Context of Statute.
 The context of a statute is an important consideration in the search for legislative intent because “[w]ords may have different meanings when used in the context of a special subject.”
 2A Norman J. Singer & J.D.
 Shambie Singer, Statutes and Statutory Construction § 47:27, at 443 (7th ed.2007) [hereinafter Statutes and Statutory Construction].
 Additionally, we look to the statute as a whole to make sure our interpretation is harmonious with the entire legislative enactment.
 Griffin Pipe Prods.
-Co., 663 N.W.2d at 865.
+Co.,

 The statute in dispute is found within the definitions section of the Workers’ Compensation Act.
 It is a subsection enacted in 1985 as a part of a broader definition of the phrase “personal injury arising out of and in the course of employment” and is part of an even larger body of law extending workers’ compensation benefits to volunteer firefighters.
 See 1985 Iowa Acts ch.
 46, § 1 (codified at

-When volunteer firefighters were included in Iowa‘s workers’ compensation system, they also became subject to the body of law governing entitlement to benefits.
-This law includes the basic principle of compensation that employers are required to pay workers’ compensation only for personal injuries sustained by an employee “arising out of and in the course of employment.”
+When volunteer firefighters were included in Iowa’s workers’ compensation system, they also became subject to the body of law governing entitlement to benefits.
+This law includes the basic principle of compensation that employers are required to pay workers’ compensation only for personal injuries sustained by an employee “arising out of and in the course оf employment.”

 Notwithstanding, the legislature has contributed its own definition of the phrase “personal injury arising out of and in the course of the employment.”
 Under